migomipo/migo-hqm-server/README.md

 /list *ID*             | Lists up to 5 player IDs, starting from *ID*, which must be a number.
 /search *S*            | Lists up to 5 player IDs of players who have the substring S in their player name.
 /view *ID*             | Enters first person view of player with ID *ID*.
 If you're on the ice, your player will be removed and you will become a spectator.
+/views *S*             | Searches for player with name *S* and enters first person view of that player if a unique match is found.
+If multiple matches are found, they are listed instead.
 /restoreview           | Restores first person view.
-/ping *ID*             | Get server-side ping of player with ID *ID* /lefty                 | Makes player left-handed.
+/ping *ID*             | Get server-side ping of player with ID *ID* /pings *S*             | Searches for player with name *S* and gets server-side ping for that player if a unique match is found.
+If multiple matches are found, they are listed instead.
+/lefty                 | Makes player left-handed.
 If done during play, it will only be applied after play has stopped.
 /righty                | Makes player right-handed.
 If done during play, it will only be applied after play has stopped.
 /rules                 | Shows current offside/icing rule settings.